coresignal logo white

 Using the Dashboard's API Tool

-Without an enterprise plan, the dashboard currently lets you interact with three largest professional network databases: members, companies, and jobs.
-You do this using Coresignal’s query generator tool.
+The dashboard currently lets you interact with three largest professional network datasets: members, companies, and jobs.
+You do this directly via API or using semi-automated tools available on the self-service platform.

-The query generator is a widget that allows selecting one or multiple filters.
+The data search tool allows selecting one or multiple filters to find data.
 For example, you can opt to filter all co-founders from Australia in the financial services industry.
 Each filter primarily works as an AND operator (though in some cases, like position titles, OR is also available).

 coresignal query builder